Autonomousse/UCSD_NRD_2017/README.md

 ## Getting Started

 See below for required tools in order to run or replicate this project.
-User may have to install or set up certain software/programs and links will be provided where applicable.
+Users may have to install and set up certain programs/software, links provided where applicable/available.

 ### Prerequisites and Installation